k0ss/Moon/about/index.md

 * Create documentation for existing tools and create new tools to automate bug discovery.
 * Assess memory corruption bugs for exploitability.
 * Lead an intern project to create an internal fuzzer management framework.
-* Implement an tool for feedback-based fuzzing of server binaries without source code or reverse engineering.
+* Implement an tool for feedback-based fuzzing of server binaries without source code or reversing.

 **VMWare, Inc.** | **Security Engineer** | **Austin, TX** | **07/2016-08/2017**
 * Manage the SDL Process from idea to release with multiple product teams.